NOAA-GFDL/fre-workflows/user-instructions.md

 - `SITE` set to "ppan" to submit jobs to PP/AN cluster
 - `HISTORY_DIR` directory path to your raw model output
 - `HISTORY_SEGMENT` amount of time covered by a single history file (ISO8601 datetime)
-- `PP_CHUNKS` amount of time covered by a single postprocessed file (ISO8601 datetime)
+- `PP_CHUNKS` list of time values covered by a single postprocessed file (ISO8601 datetime)
 - `PP_START` start of the desired postprocessing (ISO8601 datetime)
 - `PP_STOP` end of the desired postprocessing (ISO8601 datetime)
 - `PP_COMPONENTS` space-separated list of user-defined components, discussed in more detail below